-It’s worth noting that GDPR, or some form of it, will certainly carry over into a post-Brexit Britain.
 It’s here to stay, and as such we should consider what that means for us marketers and sales professionals, especially those with active cold calling and emailing campaigns.

 Cold calling is still acceptable, with a caveat